samforwill/nlp-campaign-messaging/README.md

 # Insights and Conclusions

+## 1. Abortion
-1. In the wake of the *Dobbs v.
+In the wake of the *Dobbs v.
 Jackson Women's Health* decision, abortion rights became a huge topic in the 2022 midterms.
 The results above show that nearly 10% of all tweets from **both** Marie Gluesenkamp Perez (MGP) and Chris Deluzio touched on abortion rights and reproductive health, generally

-### Messaging Differences:
+#### Messaging Differences:
 - **Marie Gluesenkamp Perez:** Her tweets on this topic usually offered a more personal perspective to connect with voters in Washington's 3rd.
   > "Like many moms, I've suffered through the heartbreak of miscarriage – imagine the horror of compounding that with being thrown in JAIL.
 Mothers deserve autonomy, not a police state."
 - **Chris Deluzio:** Deluzio's messaging on the topic focused more on the broader themes of rights and freedoms.
   > "I think you should have the right to make your own decisions about your pregnancy and health care, and I'll vote in Congress to protect abortion rights."

-### Contextual Reflections:

 The emphasis on abortion by both Perez and Deluzio, despite the low risk of losing abortion access in Washington and Pennsylvania, highlights its national importance in the post-Dobbs world.
 It would be interesting to observe a candidate from a state which increased restrictions, but overall, whether through personal stories or broader rights discussions, abortion was a central topic to these campaigns and the 2022 midterms overall.